-Please summarize all comments received during the public comment period following the publication of the previous stage, and provide the agency response.
-Ensure to include all comments submitted: including those received on Town Hall, in a public hearing, or submitted directly to the agency or board.
+Summarize all comments received during the public comment period following the publication of the previous stage, and provide the agency response.
+Include all comments submitted: including those received on Town Hall, in a public hearing, or submitted directly to the agency.
 If no comment was received, enter a specific statement to that effect.